seankonig/seankonig/README.md

 ## 👋 Hey, I’m Sean

-I lead engineering teams and still write code.
+I lead and grow dev teams and still write code.
 Based in Cape Town.
 I care about how we build software, how teams grow, and how not to overcomplicate things.

 ---